wh-at-ev-er/AlexaShoppingList/README.md

 Amazon Password & Secret Key are stored using [Python Keyring](https://pypi.org/project/keyring/)

 Amazon Sign-In & Shopping Cart URL should be updated to that of the country you use.

+Google Chrome & matching ChromeDriver need to be present